patriaabhishek/my-system-configuration/README.md

 3. Anaconda

 ## Installation Instructions:

-*Ensure that your terminal supports 256-color, otherwise expect erratic behaviour *Ensure that the scripts are executables and run in the order presented below* *Check for shebangs, if for some reason the scripts don't work*
+*Ensure that your terminal supports 256-color, otherwise expect erratic behaviour*

+*Check that the scripts are executables and run in the order presented below*

 ### MacOS
 1. `configuration-osx.sh`
 2. `homebrew.sh`